JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 **Generative AI**<br>
  The use of generative ai in recent months has had unintended consequences.
 These range from misuse of data, by using data sources which had not consented to being used in harmful ways through political propaganda or personal slander using generated images.
 [Despite generative ai companies trying to reduce these cases, these cases are only getting worse.](https://counterhate.com/research/fake-image-factories-ii/).
 These cases could and should have been anticipated before the release and more time put into prevention.
  Even with more awareness being drawn to this problem, problems are not preempted, but just mitigated, when they occur.
-It is important to create a concept against possible misuse, especially when the control over the results are limited, onece the algorithm is rolled out.<br />
+It is important to create a concept against possible misuse, especially when the control over the results is limited, once the algorithm is rolled out.<br />

 ### Prevention
  **Explaining use**<br>
- Explain the exact circumsances and environments in which the technology or data is meant to be used in a detailed documenation.
+ Explain the exact circumstances and environments in which the technology or data is meant to be used in a detailed documentation.
- This ensures that use cases not within these set boundaries need to be examined seperately by their creators.
+ This ensures that use cases not within these set boundaries need to be examined separately by their creators.
 It is best however to try and find limitations and applications beforehand and outlining how to prevent such cases or why this technology, algorithm or data should not be used in certain cases.
 For this documentation it is important to use clear language and make the documentation easily accessible.
  <br />

  **Access control**<br>